 - In Tiger & Bunny, Kotetsu Kaburagi was a hostage in a bank robbery before being rescued by Mr. Legend.
 Not only that, Mr. Legend also helped Kotetsu realize that his powers weren't a burden and was instead a gift.
 This made Kotetsu decide to be a superhero just like Mr. Legend.
 Unfortunately, Kotetsu learns that Mr. Legend was staging his crime after losing his powers.

-- A flashback in the eighth volume of Saga shows that as children, badass "Freelancers" The Will and The Brand were saved from their Abusive Father (who was abusive in more than one way) by their uncle, who was a Freelancer.
+- Saga: A flashback in volume 8 shows that as children, badass "Freelancers" The Will and The Brand were saved from their Abusive Father (who was abusive in more than one way) by their uncle, who was a Freelancer.
 The two evidently were inspired to follow in their uncle's footsteps, with The Brand even copying her uncle's clothing style.

 - Downplayed with John Henry Irons of Steel.
 He was already a brilliant engineer before Superman saved his life.
 He then became a superhero in honor of Superman after his fatal battle against Doomsday.